 Our coronavirus information on this page is written in line with guidelines issued by the Westminster government for England.
-In England, a three tiered system of local Covid-19 alert levels is now in place – medium, high and very high risk.
 If you live in Northern Ireland, Scotland or Wales, you may also be subject to additional restrictions.
 Our advice is a guide for pet owners and should not be taken as legal advice.
 Alongside government advice, we are giving suggestions from Blue Cross experts to help pet owners apply the new measures to caring for their pets.
 We are updating this advice as frequently as possible, so please keep checking back or sign up to our coronavirus email updates

 Government guidance states that it is rare for an animal to catch coronavirus.
 If they do contract the virus, they often only show mild symptoms and are better within a few days.

 There is some evidence that infected people can pass coronavirus to cats, but this is limited.
 To help reduce the spread of the virus, you should follow good hygiene routines, such as washing your hands before and after touching you cat, its food or its bedding.
 You should also avoid sharing good with your cat and avoid contact such as kissing or cuddling if you are self-isolating.